gradle/build-tool-training-exercises/Gradle_Build_Tool_Performance_Optimization/exercise2/README.md

 ./gradlew :app:compileJava --scan
 ```

 Go to `Performance -> Network activity`.
-Notice the number of network calls in significantly less
+Notice the number of network calls is significantly less.
-and the overall time taken is less too.
+Go to `Performance -> Dependency resolution`.
+Notice the time taken is also significantly less.